-- North Korea and South Korea are technically at war.
-Military exchanges are rare, but tensions are still high.
-They could increase with little warning.
-North Korea sometimes conducts missile tests or other provocations.
+- North Korea and South Korea are technically still at war, and tensions have increased in recent times.
+North Korea frequently conducts missile tests or other provocations, raising regional tensions.
 Monitor developments.

 - The North Korean Government restricts information, especially about domestic politics and international relations.
 You can usually access international satellite TV channels at tourist hotels.
 However, if the government shuts these down in a crisis, you may not know what's happening.
 If, despite our advice, you travel to North Korea, don't stay long.
 Monitor state broadcasts and, if possible, international media for signs of increasing tensions.